hr0nix/MiniHack/README.md

 # Contributions and Maintenance

 We welcome contributions to MiniHack.
 If you are interested in contributing please see [this document](./CONTRIBUTING.md).
-MiniHack's maintence plan can be found [here](./MAINTENANCE.md).
+MiniHack's maintenance plan can be found [here](./MAINTENANCE.md).

 # Citation